ComposableFi/mantis-docs/docs/concepts/learn.md

 **To summarize, Mantis is an ecosystem-agnostic intent settlement framework.
 This framework is powered by the Mantis rollup.
 The Mantis protocol facilitates a network of competing solvers that devise solutions aimed at optimizing user results.**

+## Architecture

+### 1\.
+Mantis Rollup

+The Mantis framework is housed on the Mantis network extension, which is a rollup created on Solana using the Solana Virtual Machine (SVM).
+This rollup provides private blockspace for Mantis operations.
+It reduces the on-chain data footprint by batching multiple transactions, contributes to the system's decentralization, and ensures all actions are transparent and can be independently verified by network participants.

+Moreover, the Mantis rollup maintains the logic governing the Auctioneer, a critical on-chain entity responsible for orchestrating the intent lifecycle.
+Roles of the auctioneer include:

+- Monitoring intent events emitted by the escrow contracts on supported blockchains,
+- Distributing detected intents to registered solvers for analysis and bidding
+- Evaluating bids based on criteria such as cost, execution speed, and reliability
+- Updating intents on-chain by calling the updateIntent function on the source chain's escrow contract to record the winning solver and finalize transaction details

+In-depth details about the Mantis rollup are available [here](../rollup/mantis.md).

+### 2\.
+Mantis Protocol

+The Mantis Protocol is a framework 1) for users to submit intents for cryptocurrency transactions, and 2) for a network of solvers to compete to create and execute upon the best solution route for each intent.

+On the Mantis Protocol, solvers receive intents broadcasted by the Auctioneer.
+Subsequently, solvers assess the feasibility and profitability of executing the intent, submitting competitive bids specifying proposed execution details.
+Upon winning an auction, solvers provide a solution through the appropriate escrow contract.

+This protocol is supported by smart contracts on each chain.
+Specifically, each supported blockchain hosts an escrow contract that facilitates the intent system.
+These contracts enable users to submit new intents by locking funds in a contract, generating a unique ID for the intent and storing intent-related information.
+These contracts also allow the auctioneer and solvers to play their roles in the Mantis Protocol.
+Furthermore, these contracts handle intents on the same domain as well as cross-chain via the Inter-Blockchain Communication (IBC) Protocol.

+In-depth details about the Mantis Protocol are available [here](https://docs.mantis.app/protocol/mantis).

+### 3\.
+Mantis App

+The Mantis application makes it possible for users to interact with the Mantis protocol and make swaps on:

+- Ethereum
+- Solana
+- Cross-chain: Ethereum - Solana

+Check out the Mantis app for yourself [here](https://about.mantis.app/).
 # Whitepaper

 The Mantis whitepaper is available [here](https://assets.website-files.com/65b28e756a8eda2e91e76ca4/6656289f21123d6215091555_MANTIS%20Whitepaper.pdf).